-According to Greek mythology, Coeus is the Titan God of the North, and the Titan of Resolve and Intelligence as well as the embodiment of the celestial axis around which the heavens revolve.
-The etymology of Coeus’ name provided scholars to theorise that he was also the God of intellect and represented the inquisitive mind, resolve and foresight.
+According to Greek mythology, Coeus is the Titan God of the North, and the Titan of Resolve and Intelligence.
+He is also the embodiment of the celestial axis around which the heavens revolve.
+The etymology of Coeus’ name provided scholars to theorise that he was also the God of intellect.
+That he represented the inquisitive mind, resolve and foresight.

 Coeus was the son of Uranus and Gaia and was married to his sister Phoebe, the Titan of Radiance and Prophecy.
 Together, the couple may have possibly functioned as the primal font of all knowledge in the cosmos.
 Together they had Lelantos (air), Leto (motherhood) who bore Apollo and Artemis by Zeus, and Asteria (Astrology).
 Coeus is not known for his active role in Ancient Greek religion.
 His importance really lies in the children he bore.
 Coeus and Phoebe both possessed the gift of prophecy.
 They passed this to his grandson, Apollo who eventually would take over the Oracle of Delphi.

 The alternative name for Coeus is Polos (“of the northern pole”).
 This has tied him as being involved in the dethroning of their father, Uranus.
-Coeus and his brothers personified the great pillars that held heaven and earth apart and played the role of holding down Uranus so Cronus could castrate him.
+Coeus and his brothers personified the great pillars that held heaven and earth apart.
+He played an important role of holding down Uranus so Cronus could castrate him.
 The other three pillars represented Hyperion, Iapetus and Crius.

-Coeus is considered to be the wisest of the Titans, and his intellect combined with his gift of prophecy contributed to the lasting success of the Titans in the war against the Olympians.
+Coeus is considered to be the wisest of the Titans.
+His intellect combined with his gift of prophecy contributed to the lasting success of the Titans in the war against the Olympians.
 It was a ten-year war called the Titanomachy, a series of battles fought in Thessaly between the two warring sides long before the existence of humankind.
 This campaign represented a mythological shift that the Ancient Greeks may have been inspired by the Eastern civilisations.

 What Happened To The Titans